COPE has a range of innovative and exciting programs of work in the field of perinatal mental health.

 Importantly, valuable outcome data is also collected to inform service provision, policy and practice.
 The technology is also designed to guide practitioners in the detection and management of perinatal mental health conditions whilst, for the first time, providing consumers with tailored information in relation to their personal screening outcomes.

-To support parents emotional and mental health in pregnancy and the first year parenthood COPE has developed the Ready to COPE Guide, which is currently available via email guide or in a free mobile app.
+To support parents emotional and mental health in pregnancy and the first year of parenthood COPE has developed the Ready to COPE Guide, which is currently available via email.

-Ready to COPE provides expectant and new parents with timely, relevant information each week of their pregnancy (from 6 weeks) up until the baby’s fist birthday.
+Ready to COPE provides expectant and new parents with timely, relevant information each week of their pregnancy (from 6 weeks) up until the baby’s first birthday.

 Ready to COPE is underpinned by the National Guideline and funded by the Commonwealth Government.